Fadaramaja/Fadaramaja.github.io/README.md

 - Profit Margin: 14.7%

-Indicates a healthy business, but profit margin suggests opportunities to optimize costs and discounts.
+Indicates a healthy business, but profit margin suggests opportunities to optimise costs and discounts.

 2. Returns Impact: